ED questions Yes Bank's Rana Kapoor in Reliance Anil Ambani group case | Law-Order

 The Enforcement Directorate on Monday questioned Yes Bank co-founder Rana Kapoor as part of a money laundering investigation against Reliance Anil Ambani group companies, officials said.

-The statement is being recorded under the Prevention of Money Laundering Act (PMLA), they said.
+His statement was recorded under the Prevention of Money Laundering Act (PMLA), they said.

+Kapoor, 68, was arrested and questioned by the ED earlier in separate money laundering cases linked to the alleged illegal disbursal of loans by the lender (Yes Bank) he helmed.

+ED officials said they suspect a quid pro quo between Kapoor and Ambani in this case.

+By December 2019, these had become non-performing investments, the agency claimed earlier.

-The outstanding was Rs 1,353.5 crore for RHFL and Rs 1,984 crore for RCFL, and the probe found that the two companies received public funds worth more than Rs 11,000 crore, according to the ED. ''Before Yes Bank invested this money in Reliance Anil Ambani group companies, Yes Bank had received huge funds from erstwhile Reliance Nippon Mutual Fund. ''As per SEBI regulations, Reliance Nippon Mutual Fund could not invest/divert funds directly in Anil Ambani group finance companies due to conflict-of-interest rules,'' the ED said.
-Therefore, public money in mutual fund schemes was routed indirectly by them and the path ran through the Yes Bank's exposures, the agency claimed.
+The outstanding was Rs 1,353.5 crore for RHFL and Rs 1,984 crore for RCFL, and the probe found that the two companies received public funds to the tune of over Rs 11,000 crore, according to the ED.

+Ambani, 66, has been questioned by the ED in the past in relation to the alleged bank loan ''irregularities'' of his group companies.

+Reliance Group companies have repeatedly said Ambani was not involved in the day-to-day management of the group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)